Best Things to do on the Costa Almeria Spain

 San Miguel is an urban beach that runs the entire 2.5-kilometre length of San Miguel de Cabo de Gata.
 There are lots of facilities with showers, access for the disabled, and lifeguards.
 On the waterfront area, you will find many cafes, restaurants and bars as well as some superb ice cream.
 On the beach itself, there are lots of tables and shaded terraces to enjoy the views and sample some tapa and wine.
 This is a Blue Flag beach.

 Salinas beach is a 5 miles long beach that sits alongside the wetlands that are also known as Salinas.
 The beach stretches from the Tower of San Miguel to the Cape with its lighthouse.
-It is the largest beach of the Natural Park and not terribly crowded even in high season.
+It is the largest beach in the Natural Park and is not crowded even in the high season.

 Down the road, going east from the Cabo de Gata you will find Mojacer Playa.
-The playa area encompasses over 17 miles of beautifully groomed beaches, chirinquitos, beach bars and plenty of little cafes and bars from which to people watch.
+The playa or beach area encompasses over 17 miles of beautifully groomed beaches, chirinquitos, beach bars and plenty of little cafes and bars where you can just relax and people-watch.

 Mojacer Playa is the place to be for the Spanish in the summer months of July and August but during the rest of the year, the Playa has a great population of ex-pats that live here year-round,

 Mojacer has the largest population of ex-pats in the country.
 During the ’60s when Mojacer’s population dropped to 1000 people, they began to give away land to anyone who promised to build.
 This sparked the local economy and many artists and new residents moved in.
 This gave Mojacer a great boost and the tourists began to arrive to enjoy the local beaches and restaurants.

 Local legends claim that the cartoonist Walt Disney was born in the area and immigrated to the United States when he was a child.